kylegwilliam/byu-cs324/contrib/github-repo-mirror/README.md

     to register your SSH key with your GitHub account.

-## Create a Mirrored Version of the GitHub Class Repository
+## Create a Mirrored Version of the Class Repository

 This is a one-time process to create and configure your own private GitHub repository for referencing and committing changes.
 Your private repository